About Whole Woman Founder Christine Kent

 I refused the hysterectomy I was told was now necessary, and spent the next decade trying to understand what had been done to my body, how I could naturalize my pelvis, and bring my pelvic organs back where they belonged.

 After ten years of library research and working with my own body, the pieces of the Whole Woman puzzle fell into place.
 I was, and remarkably still am, the only person on the internet teaching that when we are aligned naturally, we have a wall of muscle at the back of the body, not a muscular hammock underneath.
-The pelvic organs are supported by the lower belly, not a “pelvic floor.”
-We have a true bony pelvic floor, the pubic bones that come together underneath the body like straps of a saddle.
-Every woman can easily verify this fact for herself.

 In 2003 I published the results of my research in my book Saving the Whole Woman - Natural Alternatives to Surgery for Pelvic Organ Prolapse and Urinary Incontinence (3rd edition coming in 2026), which was highly endorsed by Christiane Northrup MD, Michel Odent MD, and many other doctors, midwives, and physical therapists.